Minsk Minsk City, Belarus Travel Guide

 Explore themed restaurants or unique cafes for a distinct culinary evening, sampling international or contemporary Belarusian cuisine.

-For booking diverse activities and tours in Minsk, GetYourGuide is a good resource.
+For booking a range of things to do and tours in Minsk, GetYourGuide is a good resource.